Blazam-App/docs.blazam.org/docsource/install/security.md

 !!! danger

-    Do not run the IIS application pool or application service as an adminstrator or System account.
+    Do not run the IIS application pool or application service as an administrator or System account.
 ### For IIS
 Use the default IIS_User account provided to the application pool.
 ### For Service